 In 2019-20 we raised money for books for our class libraries and also money for different charities such as: MacMillan Cancer Research, The Bethany Project, Children In Need, Blackburn Foodbank and Sport Relief.

-In 2020-21, the School Council and Pupil Leadership Team decided to work closely together in order to achieve an accreditation by Christian Aid - Global Neighbours.
+From 2020 onwards, the School Council and Pupil Leadership Team decided to work closely together in order to achieve an accreditation by Christian Aid - Global Neighbours.
 Please see the 'Global Neighbours' tab on the 'Pupils as Leaders' page for more information.

 The children at SMSJ have shown a concern for people within our community who are homeless.
 Therefore, the local charity SMSJ School Council have chosen to give long term support to is Nightsafe.
 Find out more about Nightsafe and how we are supporting them under the 'Nightsafe' tab on the 'Global Neighbours' page.